- Welcome to GM East LOC

 - Cataract

 Cataract referral is via the extended service provided by Primary Eyecare Services.
 Any patient with cataract who you feel will require surgery should be managed using the Opera online IT system.
 The referral will be directed automatically by the system to the chosen treatment centre.
-For further information

 Post-operative cataract assessment and reporting is also via the Primary Eyecare service and Opera

 If you do not participate in the service or are out of the area, you must send the patient to one of the accredited optometrists with a copy of the referral letter.
-You can search for an accredited practice using the link below.

 - CUES- Urgent Eyecare Service